 To replace the filter elements, unscrew the bolts 2, remove the caps 8, drain the fuel from the caps and remove the filter elements 7.

-Rinse the inner cavity of the caps with unleaded gasoline or clean diesel fuel, install new filter elements, gaskets 6 and assemble the filter.
+Rinse the inner cavity of the caps with unleaded petrol or clean diesel fuel, install new filter elements, gaskets 6 and assemble the filter.

 Check the filter for leaks with the engine running.
 In case of fuel leakage, tighten bolts 2.